nodejs/node/doc/api/stream.markdown

 If you do not specify a `size` argument, then it will return all the data in the internal buffer.

-This method should only be called in non-flowing mode.
-In flowing-mode, this method is called automatically until the internal buffer is drained.
+This method should only be called in paused mode.
+In flowing mode, this method is called automatically until the internal buffer is drained.

 ```javascript
 var readable = getReadableStreamSomehow();